jgeusebroek/docker-spotweb/README.md

 ### Updates

 The container will try to auto-update the database when a newer version is released.

+### Docker compose

+An example `docker-compose.yml` is included.
+Create your base directory and edit the environment variables to suit your needs.
+After the initial run (`docker-compose up -d`) you will need to remove the `<base_dir>/spotweb/dbsettings.inc.php` because otherwise the install process won't proceed.
+Don't worry, your settings won't be lost.

+After you deleted the file, point your browser to your install (ie. [http://localhost:81/install.php](http://localhost:81/install.php)) and follow the installation procedure.

+It might give you an error saying it can't write the settings to file.
+You can ignore this.

+When this all is fininished, restart spotweb using `docker-compose restart`.
+You should now have a working spotweb installation. (please note the `<base_dir>/spotweb/dbsettings.inc.php` file will be automatically recreated during the restart).

 ### Environment variables
 | Variable | Function |